Update on the latest sports | WTOP News

 In other MLB action:

+— Bryce Harper, Kyle Schwarber and Odúbel Herrera homered as interim manager Rob Thomson and the streaking Philadelphia Phillies won their season-high seventh straight game, beating the sagging Milwaukee Brewers 8-3.
+The NL Central-leading Brewers lost their season-worst sixth in a row.
+Didi Gregorius singled, tripled, doubled and drove in a run for Philadelphia.

+— Yonathan Daza looped a tiebreaking single into right field, capping a three-run fourth inning fueled by three errors, and the Colorado Rockies rallied past San Francisco 4-2 Thursday to take two of three from the Giants.
+San Francisco made a season-high four errors, including a pair in the fourth by second baseman Thairo Estrada.
+Charlie Blackmon, had three hits for the Rockies, who are 3-6 against the Giants this season.

 — Josh Rojas hit a go-ahead single during a four-run rally in the ninth inning and the Arizona Diamondbacks beat the Cincinnati Reds 5-4, earning a split in the four-game series.
 The Diamondbacks went into the ninth trailing 3-1, but got help from reliever Tony Santillan’s wild tosses.
-Pavin Smith drew a leadoff walk, went to second on a wild pitch by Santillan and scored on Alek Thomas’ single.
-Santillan then threw away a bunt for an error, and a sacrifice set up Rojas’ two-run single through a drawn-in infield that made it 4-3.
-Rojas later scored on a grounder.
 The blown lead by the Reds wasted a solid pitching performance by starter Tyler Mahle, who allowed one run and four hits with a season-high 10 strikeouts over six innings.

 MLB-CUBS-CONTRERAS